upbound/docs/content/all-spaces/disconnected-spaces/observability.md

         memory: 1Gi
 ```

-The Spaces machinery from which the metrics are collected includes the Crossplane installation, Spaces pods(controller, api, router...), and `provider-helm` and `provider-kubernters`
+You can export metrics from your Crossplane installation, Spaces infrastructure (controller, API, router, etc.), `provider-helm`, and `provider-kubernetes`.

 ## OpenTelemetryCollector image

-Both the control plane (SharedTelemetry) and Space level observability features use the same custom OpenTelemetry Collector image, which allows only
+Control plane (`SharedTelemetry`) and Space observability deploy the same custom OpenTelemetry Collector image.
+The OpenTelemetry Collector image supports `otelhttp`, `datadog`, and `debug` exporters.
-`otelhttp`, `datadog` and `debug` exporters.
-The image repository and tag are defined in the helm values.
+For more information on observability configuration, review the Helm chart reference.

 ## Prerequisites